 Product Terms: Copyright © Brittany Washburn.
 Purchasing this file entitles you to ONE classroom use.
 You may use this with multiple classes but may not share with any other teachers.
 Copying for more than one teacher, classroom, department, school, or school system is prohibited.
 This product may not be distributed or displayed digitally for public view.
 Failure to comply is a copyright infringement and a violation of the Digital Millennium Copyright Act (DMCA).
 Clipart and elements found in this PDF are copyrighted and cannot be extracted and used outside of this file without permission or license.
 If multiple licenses are needed for use my more than one teacher or in more than one computer lab, additional licenses are discounted.

-If you’re interested in connecting with other technology teachers, check out the Technology Teacher Tribe Group on Facebook.
+If you’re interested in connecting with other technology teachers, check out the Technology Teacher Talk Group on Facebook.

 Connect with me on social media!